Tradeshift/tradeshift-ui/README.md

 export AWS_SECRET_ACCESS_KEY=[Your AWS Secret Access Key]
 ```

-If you have the correct AWS access keys to release a new version of tradeshift-ui, you can do so using the `grunt release` command.
+If you have the correct AWS access keys to release a new version of tradeshift-ui, you can do so using the `yarn run release` or `yarn run prerelease` commands.
-It will bump the version inside `package.json`, commit, tag release, upload to CloudFront and push to GitHub.
+It will bump the version inside `package.json`, commit, tag release, upload to S3/CloudFront and push to GitHub.
 Make sure to not do this on the `master` branch because it is protected from being pushed to directly.

 ## Running tests